22.10.2021 • Moderni työ

 - Plan out the learning content you want to create

 - Find a good Microsoft Partner to help you get started and advise you forward

 IT Admins, especially Microsoft Teams Admins, should familiarize themselves with the Microsoft Viva Learning application and how you can manage and control its deployment and access to your employees.
 You also need to appoint the Knowledge Admin role to people who you want to manage Viva Learning.
 I recommend that this person is not a typical IT Admin, but someone working closely with the Learning, Communication or HR department.

 Viva Learning will have two licenses: a basic (free of charge) version that is included with a current Microsoft 365 license and a Premium one that has more features and options available.
 Viva Learning Free includes full content libraries of Microsoft Learn and Microsoft 365 Trainings as well as a limited set (125 courses) of LinkedIn Learning content.
-Viva Learning Premium requires admins to purchase a license or to sign up for a free trial in November.
+Viva Learning Premium requires admins to purchase a license or to sign up for a free trial.
 Accessing non-Microsoft Viva Learning Premium content may require a separate subscription with the third-party content provider.

 Microsoft Viva Learning creates a new, simple, and easy, way to learn and upskill during work.
 It is an evolving solution that keeps on getting new features and new modules that keep people centered and focused while tech and integrations power modules behind the scenes.

 Me Sulavalla voimme auttaa sinua kaikissa Microsoft Vivaan liittyvissä kysymyksissäsi.
 Ota yhteyttä, niin jutellaan lisää!